-The Carolina Raptor Center is a 57-acre living museum.
-On their ¾-mile trail, you will see eagles, falcons, owls, hawks, and vultures.
-They house both exotic and native species of raptors.
+The Carolina Raptor Center focuses on conservation through education rehabilitation, and research.
+This attraction in Huntersville, North Carolina, features a 57-acre living museum with a trail that weaves through exhibits featuring eagles, falcons, owls, hawks, and vultures in addition to an array of exotic and native species.
 The Carolina Raptor Center is one of the only places in the Southeast that rehabilitates and exhibits the American Bald Eagle.
-Their on-site hospital sees as many as 1,000 birds per year, releasing them back into the wild after treatment and care.
+Their onsite hospital sees as many as 1,000 birds per year, releasing them back into the wild after treatment and care.

-The Carolina Raptor Center offers a multitude of programs to teach visitors about the birds of prey they are so passionate about.
+The Carolina Raptor Center offers a collection of programs to teach visitors about the birds of prey they passionately take care of on a day-to-day basis.
 Each weekend you will find raptor meet and greets and information stations with their knowledgeable volunteers.
 Other special programs throughout the year include the Flights of the Forest Show and Raptor Encounters where you can get up close and personal with vultures and eagles.

-From March to October, the Carolina Raptor Center is open Monday through Saturday from 10:00 am to 5:00 pm.
-November through February, the Center is closed Mondays and Tuesdays.
-Admission fees are $12.00 for adults, $10.00 for seniors, teachers, and military adults, and $8.00 for students.
+The Carolina Raptor Center sits in the North Charlotte suburb of Huntersville.
+It’s about a 25-minute drive from our Inn.
+Hours of operation change depending on the season.
+It’s open Monday through Saturday from 10:00 a.m. to 5:00 p.m. during March through October.
+The Center is closed Mondays and Tuesdays from November through February.
+Admission fees are $12.00 for adults, $10.00 for seniors, teachers, and military adults, and $8.00 for students (kids under three receive free admission).